-I had the pleasure of treating a woman in her 40’s who loves to work out every day.
+This condition can be tough to resolve, but in our Houston podiatry practice, we have the experience needed to heal even the toughest cases.
+One patient we treated was a woman in her 40s, who loved to work out every day.
 She runs, does CrossFit, and even some Zumba.
-But for years she always had pain while exercising.
+But for years, she always had pain while exercising.
 After working out for a short time, she would get sharp pain in her shins.
-At first this pain would make her stop what she was doing.
+At first, this pain would make her stop what she was doing.
 Over time, however, her determination to exercise caused her to ignore her pain and she kept going.

 Even with her "mind over matter" approach, the pain worsened.
-She finally had to come to my office to see if there was a way to get relief.
+She finally had to come to our office to see if there was a way to get relief.

 She had already tried: